 2.2.1.2 Rules and Guidance

-The vocabulary domain constraints applicable to specific SNOMED CT encoded attributes of different HL7 classes are specified in SNOMED CT vocabulary domain constraints (§ 5 ).
+The concept domain constraints applicable to specific SNOMED CT encoded attributes of different HL7 classes are specified in SNOMED CT Concept Domain Constraints (§ 5 ).

 2.2.1.3 Discussion and Rationale

-The rationale for the vocabulary domain constraints applicable to particular HL7 classes are discussed in SNOMED CT vocabulary domain constraints (§ 5 ).
+The rationale for the vocabulary domain constraints applicable to particular HL7 classes are discussed in SNOMED CT Concept Domain Constraints (§ 5 ).
 This is supplemented by Detailed aspects of issues with a vocabulary specification formalism (§ E ), which discusses different ways in which constraints may need to be expressed to take account of the SNOMED CT terminology model.

-2.2.x Act.code (applicable to all Act class specializations)
+Act.code (applicable to all Act class specializations)

 The Act.code represents a refinement of the Act.classCode and expresses the specific nature of the Act.

-2.2.x.1 Potential Overlap
+Potential Overlap

 A SNOMED CT expression can be used in the Act.code to represent the nature of the act (e.g. using concepts from the Procedure hierarchy).

-2.2.x.2 Rules and Guidance
+Rules and Guidance

 The following rules are intended to support validation and consistent interpretation of the Act.code attribute where SNOMED CT is used.